minhaoh03/witter/bugsssss.md

 ##### I am slowly going insane #####

-- Making a new weet will keep the retweet of the tweet after?

 - Comments need like, reweet, and stuff

 - Must only be able to reweet once